 Although it takes a very long time for sourdough discard to spoil, in general, if you see signs of mold on the surface of your discard, you should throw it away.
 You can prevent your sourdough discard from spoiling by storing it in the refrigerator, feeding it once a week, and stirring the separated water - also known as "hooch" - back into the discard.

-🍽 Related Recipes
+🍽 More Bread Recipes

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating below and/or a review in the comments section further down the page.
-You can also stay in touch with us through social media by following us on Instagram, Pinterest, and Facebook.
+You can also stay in touch with us through social media by following us on Instagram, Pinterest, TikTok, and Facebook.

-Subscribe to my email newsletter to get my FREE Guide on Money Saving Tips on Buying Groceries, and get new recipes delivered to your inbox!
+Subscribe to my email newsletter to get a FREE e-book of 20 vegetarian recipes, and get new recipes delivered to your inbox every week!

-Sourdough Discard Scones with Chocolate Chips
+Sourdough Discard Scones Recipe

 Ingredients